 '''

 libs = outputLibs(df, type = input.type, chrStyle = must.overlap, library.names =

 library.names, output.mode = "list", force = force, BPPARAM = BPPARAM),

 BPPARAM = bpparam()

-)

 '''

-Arguments df

-out.dir optional output directory, default: libFolder(df), if it is NULL, it will just reassign R objects to simplified libraries.
-Will then create a final folder specified as:

-paste0(out.dir, "/", type, "/").
-Here the files will be saved in format given by the type argument.

-addScoreColumn logical, default TRUE, if FALSE will not add replicate numbers as score column, see ORFik::convertToOneBasedRanges.

-addSizeColumn logical, default TRUE, if FALSE will not add size (width) as size column, see of.ofst) or .bedoc.
-Since they contain the original cigar.

-$ORFik:: convert To One Based Ranges. \ \ Does \ not \ apply \ for \ (GAlignment \ version$ must.overlap default (NULL), else a GRanges / GRangesList object, so only reads that overlap (must.overlap) are kept.
-This is useful when you only need the reads over transcript annotation or subset etc.

-method character, default "None", the method to reduce ranges, for more info see convertToOneBasedRanges type character, output format, default "ofst".
-Alternatives: "ofst", "bigWig", "wig", "bedo"
+df an ORFik experiment out.dir optional output directory, default: libFolder(df), if it is NULL, it will just reas- sign R objects to simplified libraries.
+Will then create a final folder specfied as: paste0(out.dir, "/", type, "/").
+Here the files will be saved in format given by the type argument. addScoreColumn logical, default TRUE, if FALSE will not add replicate numbers as score col- umn, see ORFik::convertToOneBasedRanges. addSizeColumn logical, default TRUE, if FALSE will not add size (width) as size column, see ORFik::convertToOneBasedRanges.
+Does not apply for (GAlignment version of.ofst) or .bedoc.
+Since they contain the original cigar. must.overlap default (NULL), else a GRanges / GRangesList object, so only reads that over- lap (must.overlap) are kept.
+This is useful when you only need the reads over transcript annotation or subset etc. method character, default "None", the method to reduce ranges, for more info see convertToOneBasedRanges type character, output format, default "ofst".
+Alternatives: "ofst", "bigWig", "wig", "bedo" or "bedoc".

-or "bedoc".
 Which format you want.
-Will make a folder within out.dir with this name containing the files.

-input.type character, input type "ofst".
+Will make a folder within out.dir with this name containing the files. input.type character, input type "ofst".
 Remember this function uses the loaded libraries if existing, so this argument is usually ignored.
-Only used if files do not already exist.
+Only used if files do not already exist. reassign.when.s - logical, default FALSE.

-reassign.when.saving

-logical, default FALSE.
 If TRUE, will reassign library to converted form after saving.
-Ignored when out.dir = NULL.

-envir environment to save to, default envExp(df), which defaults to .GlobalEnv, but force logical, default TRUE If TRUE, reload library files even if matching named variables are found in environment used by experiment (see envExp) A simple way to make sure correct libraries are always loaded.
-FALSE is faster if data is library.names character vector, names of libraries, default: name_decider(df, naming)

-libs list, output of outputLibs as list of GRanges/GAlignments/GAlignmentPairs objects.
+Ignored when out.dir = NULL. envir environment to save to, default envExp(df), which defaults to .GlobalEnv, but can be set with envExp(df) <- new.env() etc. force logical, default TRUE If TRUE, reload library files even if matching named variables are found in environment used by experiment (see envExp) A simple way to make sure correct libraries are always loaded.
+FALSE is faster if data is loaded correctly already. library.names character vector, names of libraries, default: name_decider(df, naming) libs list, output of outputLibs as list of GRanges/GAlignments/GAlignmentPairs objects.
 Set input.type and force arguments to define parameters.
 BPPARAM how many cores/threads to use? default: bpparam().
 To see number of threads used, do bpparam()\$workers.
-You can also add a time remaining bar, for a sortPerGroup 311
+You can also add a time remaining bar, for a more detailed pipeline.